-Our ABL Credit Agreement and Term Loan Credit Agreement contain various restrictive covenants, including, among others, limitations on the ability to incur liens, make loans or other investments, incur additional debt, issue additional equity, merge or consolidate with or into another person, sell assets, pay dividends or make other distributions, or enter into transactions with affiliates.
+Our ABL Credit Agreement and Term Debt contain various restrictive covenants, including, among others, limitations on the ability to incur liens, make loans or other investments, incur additional debt, issue additional equity, merge or consolidate with or into another person, sell assets, pay dividends or make other distributions, or enter into transactions with affiliates.
 These restrictive covenants may limit the amount of borrowings available to us under our ABL Credit Agreement and our operational and financial flexibility.
 We may face financial and contractual consequences to the extent we are not able to maintain our compliance with such covenants, which could have a material adverse effect on our business, financial condition and results of operations.

 We will have significant capital requirements for the operation of our business in the near term if we are to continue to pursue all of our current business initiatives.
 We have substantial capital requirements related to investments in our business, our real estate strategy, our international expansion, the development of new businesses and our significant number of concurrent initiatives.
 We have invested significant capital expenditures in remodeling and opening new Galleries, and these capital expenditures have increased in the past and may continue to increase in future periods as we open additional Design Galleries, which may require us to undertake upgrades to historical buildings or construction of new buildings.
-During fiscal 2023, our adjusted capital expenditures were \$295 million in aggregate, net of cash related to landlord tenant allowances of \$2.5 million.
-In addition, we also received tenant allowances under finance leases subsequent to lease commencement of \$2.4 million, which are reflected as a reduction to principal payments under finance leases within financing activities on the consolidated statements of cash flows.
-We expect to continue to incur significant capital expenditures in respect of new Galleries and other initiatives in fiscal 2024, but the exact scope of our capital plans in future fiscal years, including fiscal 2024, will depend on a variety of factors such as the level of gross capital expenditures that we undertake in our business, the amount of any proceeds from the sale of assets, including sales of real estate, and the way that our business performs.
+During fiscal 2024, our adjusted capital expenditures were \$282 million in aggregate, net of cash related to landlord tenant allowances of \$28 million.
+In addition, we also received tenant allowances under finance leases subsequent to lease commencement of \$4.8 million, which are reflected as a reduction to principal payments under finance leases within financing activities on the consolidated statements of cash flows.
+We expect to continue to incur significant capital expenditures in respect of new Galleries and other initiatives in fiscal 2025, but the exact scope of our capital plans in future fiscal years, including fiscal 2025, will depend on a variety of factors such as the level of gross capital expenditures that we undertake in our business, the amount of any proceeds from the sale of assets, including sales of real estate, and the way that our business performs.
+Our capital expenditures in connection with our expansion plans and other investments may require us to rely significantly on our existing credit facilities and other sources of financing, which could increase our exposure to various risk, including the availability of adequate capital to fund our investments.
 We may elect to pursue additional capital expenditures beyond those that are anticipated during any given fiscal period inasmuch as our strategy is to be opportunistic with respect to our investments and we may choose to pursue certain capital transactions based on the availability and timing of unique opportunities.